VilleSalonen/laputin/README.md

     gitVersioning: true

+If you don't want your data files to appear in git status listings etc., write a following .gitignore file:

+    # Ignore everything...
+    *

+    # ...except Laputin metadata and .gitignore
+    !.gitignore
+    !.laputin.db
+    !.laputin.yml

 Of course make sure that your library path doesn't contain any previous Git repositories because Laputin will audomatically commit all changed files in that directory!
 You have been warned.